ismir/conference-archive/2021_archive/README.md

     ../database/proceedings/2021.json > ../database/proceedings/2021_dblp.html

 ```
-Please then get in touch with the ISMIR board to import `../database/proceedings/2021_dblp.html` into the DBLP database.
+### Step-4: Merge, Approve, Register
+Please involve the ISMIR board or the ISMIR tech team to merge the markdown file to ISMIR web repo and to import `../database/proceedings/2021_dblp.html` into the DBLP database.
+Also work with the ISMIR board/tech team to approve the requests for the full proceedings PDF and each paper PDF that have been uploaded to Zenodo to be added to the ["ISMIR" community on Zenodo](https://zenodo.org/communities/ismir).
+Finally, work with the board/tech team to register the ISBN for the full conference proceedings.

 This completes the archival of proceedings for ISMIR 2021!